DaneWeber/dragonvale/cosmology/morality.md

 An Evil aura is not the same as admission of guilt for heinous crimes deserving of punishment.

+## Dimensions

+In general Good involves self-sacrifice for others, whereas Evil involves sacrificing others for self.
+On the other axis, Chaotic generally involves individual freedom of choice, whereas Lawful involves rule-following for the collective good.

 ## Clarifications

 Clarification on certain acts and their moral implications in the world of Dragonvale.